 Bathroom during labor: What if you have to go?

-During labor, you might be able to get up and urinate every few hours.
-Your health care provider will probably encourage you to do so because a full bladder might slow down your baby's descent or make pushing less comfortable.
+Most women are able to use the bathroom during labor — to urinate and to have a bowel movement.
+Your health care provider will probably encourage you to do so because it's possible that a full bladder might slow down your baby's descent.

-Occasionally, a small amount of stool is expelled during birth.
+Occasionally, a small amount of stool is expelled during labor while you're pushing.
 Keep in mind that this is perfectly normal and nothing to worry about.